sfexova/expression-atlas-curation-guide/single_cell_curation_guide.md

 This can be visual inspection of the well (commonly used on Fluidigm C1 chips) or knowledge about the well content (e.g. when deliberately more than 1 cell is sorted into each well).
 We use Characteristics[single cell well quality] to store this kind of information.
 The values for this attribute should be "OK" or "not OK" (i.e. the well should be discarded from data analysis).
 If you have more detailed information about the "bad" wells, the following terms should be used:

-    "debris"
+    debris
-    "multiple cells" or number of cells if known
+    multiple cells (or number of cells if known) dead cell
-    "dead cell"
-    "no cell"
+    no cell

 (2) After sequencing: